Snowwhite-Workshop/ship-secure-backend/README.md

 // make your changes in your branch$ //

 # Committing and Pushing to github

+$ git pull origin upload(to get the current state of the upload branch)

 $ git add . (to stage all your changes for commit)